luismacode/contact-manager/README.md

 The functional and non-functional requirements of the first functional version of the application are detailed.

+During these requirements we will talk about:

+- User: Person using the App.
+- Item: The Contact (User that is part of the system)that will be presented in the main interface of the application.

 ### Functional requirements

-- The items will be presented to the contact in card format.
+- The items will be presented to the user in table or card format according to the user's choice.
 - The user will be able to filter the elements based on the following criteria:
   - Filter by name: text that allows to show only those elements whose "Name" contains the search term, in any position.
 This filter will not be case-sensitive.
   - Filter by status: Filter to show only available.